Critical Essay

 Philosophy · Fiction · Consciousness · Identity

-A Dutch/Yugoslav author and multidisciplinary artist whose writing operates at the threshold between philosophy, visual art, and lived consciousness — treating the book not as commentary on art, but as an extension of it.
+Art & Writing as One Practice.
+A Dutch/Yugoslav multidisciplinary artist and author whose writing operates at the threshold between philosophy, visual art, and lived consciousness — treating the book not as commentary on art, but as an extension of it.

 Tosha integrates his artworks directly into his books — not as illustrations but as material arguments: tangible manifestations of philosophical inquiry.
 The page becomes a spatial field; the sculpture becomes a sentence; the exhibition becomes a form of syntax.